Baby Congestion: Decoding Baby's Snot

 When to Worry About Baby Congestion

-If your baby is congested and exhibits any of the below symptoms, call your doctor immediately:
+If your baby is congested and shows any of these symptoms, call your doctor immediately:

-- Your baby isn’t having as many wet diapers as usual
+- Your baby has fewer wet diapers than normal.

-- Your baby is experiencing ear or sinus pain
+- Your baby is shows signs of ear or sinus pain.

-- There is a cough that lasts for more than one week
+- Your baby’s cough lasts more than one week.

 Go to the emergency room if your baby: